pot8os/jra_info/README.md

 # JraInfo

-CLI application to see horse racing entries and odds provided by [JRA](http://www.jra.go.jp)
+CLI application to see the entry lists of horseracing and its odds that provided by [JRA](http://www.jra.go.jp)

 ## Installation